The dynamic tripod

 The reason the dynamic tripod is championed is because it provides the most amount of pencil control for the least amount of muscle effort.
 This helps to facilitate speed of writing.
 The reason so much focus is put onto this grasp, in my opinion, is that it is because the other grasps are less efficient.
 In reality however, it is common to see a variation of this grasp in adults and children.

-In this post we will explore the stages of pencil grasp development, give examples of functional grasps and also examples of grasps that are less functional.
+Let’s explore the stages of pencil grasp development, and some examples of functional and less functional grasps.

 The stages of pencil grasp development

 Pencil grasp, like all motor skills, develops in a sequence.
 Initially the child uses a larger or gross grasp.
 As they get older, the way they hold their pencil will mature.
 To be efficient with their pencil skills, the child also needs to be able to hold the paper steady with their other hand.
 There are four main stages that the child will progress through.

 Gross or palmer grasp